Biomedical sciences: Biomedical science in the United Kingdom

 The four governments of the UK have recognised the importance of healthcare science to the NHS, introducing the Modernising Scientific Careers initiative to make certain that the education and training for healthcare scientists ensures there is the flexibility to meet patient needs while keeping up to date with scientific developments.

 Graduates of an accredited biomedical science degree programme can also apply for the NHS' Scientist training programme, which gives successful applicants an opportunity to work in a clinical setting whilst also studying towards an MSc or Doctoral qualification.

 Biomedical Science in the 20th century

 At this point in history the field of medicine was the most prevalent sub field of biomedical science, as several breakthroughs on how to treat diseases and help the immune system were made.
 As well as the birth of body augmentations.

 1910s

 In 1912, the Institute of Biomedical Science was founded in the United Kingdom.
 The institute is still standing today and still regularly publishes works in the major breakthroughs in disease treatments and other breakthroughs in the field 117 years later.
 The IBMS today represents approximately 20,000 members employed mainly in National Health Service and private laboratories.

 1920s

-In 1928, British Scientist Alexander Fleming created the first antibiotic penicillin.
+In 1928, British Scientist Alexander Fleming discovered the first antibiotic penicillin.
 This was a huge breakthrough in biomedical science because it allowed for the treatment of bacterial infections.